-Founded in 1955, the Institute has been serving local officials’ information needs for 55-plus years.
+Founded in 1955, the Institute has been serving local officials’ information needs for 60 years.
 Some of the highlights of that history are detailed in the story below.

 While respecting and honoring its past, the Institute is also intently focused on the present and future.
 In these difficult economic times, the need for the Institute’s materials for local officials is even greater.